 You'll also want to install TouchOSC Editor, available for free at https://hexler.net/products/touchosc.
 Go ahead and install it now (Resources section on that link) and we'll come back to it later.
 TouchOSC Editor is free, but the client program will have a small one-time fee from your app store.

 A file called lightmonster.pde will be inside that folder.
 This is what you will run inside of Processing.
 Double click on lightmonster.pde and it will open.
 If it doesn't, you can go into Processing and do File -> Open and find it on your desktop.
 When you open that file on your computer it will open the Processing system and several files will be opened in editor tabs.
 These will have names like 'lightmonster', 'draw', 'fades', 'features', and a few more.
 You might see tabs that look blank on top, but if you stretch out the window you'll see that they have names too.
-The only one you'll likely need to change in any way is 'lightmonster', and Inside that file there are really only two things you'll change.
+The only one you'll need to change in any way is 'lightmonster', and inside that file there are really a couple settings you'll change.
 These will select your input camera and your output screen. (more on this later) Note: the main .pde file and the folder it's in have to have the same name.
 Do not change that from 'lightmonster'.
 Note: if there is another blank Processing window you can close it.

 At any point when LightMonster is running, you can hit escape to terminate it.
 Since that the program is running, go ahead and hit escape to do that now.

 You should see the Processing program window again.
-The top part has the programming code, the bottom bit, probably on a black background, has some program output.
+The top part has the programming code, the bottom bit, on a black background, has some program output.
 This area may be small, but you can over your mouse around the top edge of it to make it larger.
 This area shows some program output.
 You'll need to scroll up a bit until you find a section called "Available cameras".
 Underneath that header is a list of all possible cameras, and camera modes, that the system can find.
 If you have a built in or USB webcam, you'll see that here.
 Look down the list and find the camera that you'd like to use, as well as the line that ends with "size=1920x1080,fps=30".
 Take note of the number on the left of that line.
 This camera will be your full 1080 resolution with 30 frames per second.
 Note: if you don't have built-in webcam, or a webcam attched, you might not see this.
 We'll get to how to attach a digital camera later, but we recommend that you get it working first using your webcam.

 Looking at the tab for 'lightmonster', find the line that says